Research and Education Core

 The REC will directly educate, mentor, and support junior as well as mid-career investigators from underrepresented groups.
 The overarching goal of the REC is to enhance diversity in the professional research workforce addressing the brain and cognitive health of older adults.

-- Partnerships with five NIA-funded centers at the University of Michigan (i.e. Michigan Center for Urban African American Aging Research (MCUAAAR), Michigan Alzheimer's Disease Center (MADCC), Udall Center of Excellence for Parkinson's Disease, Pepper Center, and the Michigan Center for the Demography of Aging (MiCDA).
+- Work within partnerships with five NIA-funded centers at the University of Michigan (i.e. Michigan Center for Urban African American Aging Research (MCUAAAR), Michigan Alzheimer’s Disease Center (MADCC), Udall Center of Excellence for Parkinson’s Disease, Pepper Center, and the Michigan Center for the Demography of Aging (MiCDA).

-- Inclusion of three classes (R1, R2, and R3) of doctorate-granting Universities.
+- Include three research class levels (R1, R2, and R3) of doctorate-granting Universities.